 If the crushed literary young man, trying so vainly to imitate the author of Childe Harold, would stop snarling at everything good, and write some useful poem, like-- or a cheerful refrain with a healthy sentiment, no matter if the chorus was "Hoop-de-dooden-doo," he wouldn't be crushed.
 Only bad poets are put through the crushing process.
 No one ever heard Mr. Whittier complain of being crushed.
 Messrs.
 Bryant and Halleck were never heard to openly bewail a similar misfortune.
 And our last advices from Mr. Longfellow do not in any manner denote that the author of "Evangeline" has the world's cold shoulder.
 We should be glad of this.
 We should rejoice that the world knows wheat from chaff.
-And if the world were a little less kind towards French novels,-the apparent chief object of which is to tell us, in the most sparkling and piquant manner possible, that it is quite right to run off with other men's wives,-we should get along very well indeed.
+And if the world were a little less kind towards French novels, --the apparent chief object of which is to tell us, in the most sparkling and piquant manner possible, that it is quite right to run off with other men's wives, --we should get along very well indeed.
+Some reforms are quite evidently needed in our social system.
+Where are the reformers?

-Thirty days hath September, April, June, and November,
+Thirty days hath September,

+April, June, and November,